 Teodrose was born in Ethiopia the same year Emperor Haile Selassie was deposed by the communist Derg junta.
 The great grandson five generations removed of Atse (emperor) Tewodros Kassa II, the greatest king of Ethiopia, Teodrose is clearly influenced by the history and his connection to Ethiopia.
 Through his experiences growing up as first generation refugee in America, Teodrose writes poignantly about the universal experiences of joys, pains and a hope for a better tomorrow that binds all of humanity.

 Teodrose has written extensively about the intersection of politics, economic policies, identity, and history.
 He is the author of "Serendipity's Trace" and newly released "Soul to Soil", two works that inspect the ways we are dissected as a people and shows how we can overcome injustice through the inclusive vision of togetherness.

 Latest posts by Teodrose Fikre (see all)

 It hits with a force of a thousand lightening bolts as homeostasis is broken and normal is shattered.
-Once love is abandoned and indifference grows between two who once were inseparable.
+Once love is abandoned and indifference grows between two who once were inseparable, the emptiness that remains runs deeper than oceans.
 The break happens in a flash but the pains happened a long time ago.
-In all honesty, they have long forgotten why they grew
+In all